4 Best Tennis Racquets for Control (2022)

 Serves

-For serves, this Pure Strike 98 has enough mass for plough-through power to hit the huge flat serves and offer plenty of control and spin with precision on serves.
+For serves, this Babolat Pure Strike 98 has enough mass for plough-through power to hit the huge flat serves and offer plenty of control and spin with precision on serves.

 Somehow, if you manage the racquet head speed with technique and timing, you can access the needed power and an adequate amount of spin with this racquet, and its blade cuts through the air faster.